Misterb&b: Operation

 The main function of the website is to match prospective LGBT travelers with LGBT-friendly hosts worldwide.

 The website encourages its hosts to make their apartments or rooms available during major LGBT events in their city.
 It also acts as a social networking service, travel guide, and online community for gay travelers.

-There is no charge for posting an apartment or room for rent on misterb&b, but the site charges 17% on room fare from the host and 17% of the final bill from the guest.
+There is no charge for posting an apartment or room for rent on misterb&b, but the site charges in average 10% on room fare from the host and in average 14% of the final bill from the guest.

 Users can search using a number of parameters in their desired city.
 Some of these parameters include: willingness to accept pets, the choice between gay or simply straight allies, and an option for seeking out "unusual" apartments or rooms.

 misterb&b reported that 60% of its hosts in Paris do not use other sharing accommodation websites.
 It also provides curated hotels on the platform and tools to help members stay safe such as misterb&b gift cards.

 There has been a misconception that the service promotes a hookup culture.

-Misterbnb encourages forming friendships between hosts and guests.
+Misterb&b encourages forming friendships between hosts and guests.

 It offers a loyalty program.
 It also has safety features such as identity verification.